demisto/content-docs/content-repo/extra-docs/packs/XSOAR-Content-Update-Notifications.md

 ## Before You Start

-You can configure the auto_update input in the “Content Update Manager” playbook to “Yes”, if you always to automatically update the content packs without asking via communication task.
+You can configure the auto_update input in the “Content Update Manager” playbook to “Yes”, if you always want to automatically update the content packs without asking via communication task.
 Otherwise, you will be asked to approve the update every time the playbook is triggered.